-Class Hours: 3 hours (1 credit), 5 hours (2 credits), 7 hours (3 credits), or 9 hours (4 credits) Prereq: "C" or higher in OCN 101 and OCN 201.
+Class Hours: 3 hours (1 credit), 5 hours (2 credits), 7 hours (3 credits), or 9 hours (4 credits)

+Prereq: "C" or higher in OCN 101 and OCN 201.
 Approval of instructor.

-Comments: May be repeated for a maximum of 8 credits.
-Semester Offered: Fall, Spring Description: This course provides an opportunity for students to design and carry out marine-related internships, practica, research projects, or field experience on or off campus under the supervision of a faculty member and the guidance of a science mentor.
+a maximum of 8 credits.
+Semester Offered: Fall, Spring Description: This course provides an opportunity for students to design and carry out marinerelated internships, practica, research projects, or field experience on or off campus under the supervision of a faculty member and the guidance of a science mentor.
 It includes a project proposal, research, data collection and analysis, a final report, and an oral presentation.
 A project worth 3 credits is required for the Marine Option Program (MOP) Academic Subject Certificate.

-OCN 201: Science of the Sea Credits: 3
+OCN 201: Science of the Sea

-Lecture Hours: 3 Prereq: Qualified for ENG 100 and MATH 82X.
+Prereq: Qualified for ENG 100 and

+MATH 82X.